puppetlabs/puppetlabs-app_modeling/README.md

 ### Dynamic application functions

-This module also includes functions that make it easier to write dynamic applications where some components are defined in the declaration.
-For example, you can use the `collect_component_titles` to determine if a component exists and, if it doesn't, the application will create it.
+The functions included in this module make it easier to write dynamic applications where some components are defined in the declaration.
+For example, you can use the `collect_component_titles` to determine if a component exists and, if it doesn't, the function will create it.

 ```puppet
 # Create an lb component for each declared load balancer.